bmjcode/anagram/README.md

 And *that* is how you cheat at a game intended to distract impatient children.

-## Word lists
+## Phrase lists

 Finding one anagram is an algorithms problem; finding a lot of them is a curation problem.
 While I believe my code is very fast, the truth is if you can measure its speed you're getting too many results to find the truly interesting and meaningful anagrams among them.
-The best thing you can do to get good results is to start with a well-curated word list.
+The best thing you can do to get good results is to start with a well-curated phrase list.

 * **[basic_english.txt](basic_english.txt)**: words and phrases from Wikipedia's [Basic English combined wordlist](https://simple.wikipedia.org/wiki/Wikipedia:Basic_English_combined_wordlist).
 * **[shakespearean.txt](shakespearean.txt)**: words and phrases from the [complete works of William Shakespeare](https://gutenberg.org/ebooks/100) as published by Project Gutenberg.
 In need of some editing.